AbdulRahmanElsa3ed/Video-Downloader-App/README.md

   - Audio only
   - Muted video
 - Ability to choose the save location on your device.
 - Uses [yt_dlp](https://github.com/yt-dlp/yt-dlp), which allows downloading from multiple platforms and websites.
+- Automatic re-encoding to improve file compatibility when sharing files across platforms.
 - Built with a user-friendly interface using **CustomTkinter**.

 ## FFmpeg Requirement